KIT-TVA/Vari-Joern/README.md

 The paper investigates t-wise interaction sampling for vulnerability discovery in highly-configurable software and introduces Vari-Joern.
-An evaluation on real-world systems shows that low sampling strengths, especially 2-wise, detect most vulnerabilities, with higher strengths yielding diminishing returns
+An evaluation on real-world systems shows that low sampling strengths, especially 2-wise, detect most vulnerabilities, with higher strengths yielding diminishing returns.